N-HEDGER/MRI_module/MRITOOLS/Nodes/readme.md

 ![alt text](https://www.python.org/static/favicon.ico "Title")
 # General instructions
-To access these tools:
+To interact with these tools on the fMRI virtual machine:
-1. Open the terminal
+1. Open the terminal.
-2. Type *ipython* to load the ipython terminal
+2. Type *mriconsole* to load the ipython terminal.
 ***
 # Index
 | Node | Phase | Description | Apply to |